vkhazin/multicloud-courseware/content/iac/lab-terraform.md

 1. Open a web browser to [https://shell.azure.com/](https://shell.azure.com/) and login with Microsoft Credentials with access to Azure subscription
 2. Select `bash` shell
 3. Select `Open editor`
-4. Authenticate to az cli: `az login`
+4. Authenticate to az cli: `az login` and follow the instructions
 5. In the terminal type `az account list` to confirm a proper authentication
 6. Create a new folder `azure-terraform` to place the files
 7. Select the `refresh` icon in case folder structure does not reflect the new folder/file